simonsmith/cypress-image-snapshot/README.md

 * `CYPRESS_updateSnapshots=false`
 * `CYPRESS_debugSnapshots=false`

-It's recommend that these loaded into the shell with something like [direnv](https://direnv.net/)
+It's recommended that these are loaded into the shell with something like [direnv](https://direnv.net/)

 Then they can be overridden as needed: